jeffersonheard/geoanalytics/README.md

   WFS web services that provide OGC standard ways of accessing and visualizing datasets on a map or providing them to be consumed GIS or analytics systems like Arc, SAS, or qGIS.
-* ga\_interactive : An interactive shell built on IPython Notebook that allows power users (analysts and so on) to hack the system from inside a web-browser, analyzing data using high-performance libraries, the GRASS GIS, or other libraries.
 * ga\_ows : WMS and WFS webservice code that can be adapted to projects.
-* ga\_irods : A connection to the [IRODS](http://www.irods.org) data grid
-  software for distributed computing and policy based data storage

 ## Licensing